joyceluo04/CSCE420_Luo_Joyce/PA2/README.md

 # csce420-fall24
 Author: Joyce Luo

-should explain how your program works (e.g. command-line arguments), and any important parameters or assumptions Implementation Details:
+Implementation Details:
 This implementation of dpll is written in C++ and implemented iteratively instead of recursively in a while loop.
 The associated variables and index values are stored in an unordered map.
 After retrieving the index from the unordered map,